Mishika-D/Mishika_BlueStampPortfolio/index.md

 For my next milestone, I am aiming to complete my modifications.
 My main modification is to add LEDs which light up based on the movement of the robot.
 If I have extra time, I will CAD a case for my controller using Onshape.

 # Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad because it can be done easily and for free in the browser.

 <img width="822" height="640" alt="Screenshot 2026-07-29 142229" src="https://github.com/user-attachments/assets/dfc0fee4-81ae-4fa1-9e74-b42b6e405eaa" />
 <img width="824" height="628" alt="Screenshot 2026-07-29 142514" src="https://github.com/user-attachments/assets/a4f8c52b-b001-40f2-81f6-42cdf8c29703" />